The next Susitna 100 and Little Su 50K will be held February 15-17, 2014.

-Little Su 50K results are posted on the website as soon as possible after the completion of the race.
+Little Su 50K results are posted on the website as soon as possible after the completion of the race based on internet availability.

 My friends and family want to follow me around the course.
 Can they go into checkpoints to warm up?
-With the exception of Luce's Lodge, the checkpoints are private, and very small, therefore, not available to friends, family, or spectators.
+With the exception of Eagle Quest Lodge, the checkpoints are private, and very small, therefore, not available to friends, family, or spectators.
 They are staffed with race volunteers and our priority is to provide for the racers.
-After leaving Point MacKenzie, no portion of the course is accessible by car.

 Are the trails open to the public during the race?
 Yes, the trails are open and there will be general snowmobile and dog sled traffic.
 Please be aware that every snowmobile that goes over the trail "fluffs up" the snow.
 While you may think it would be great to see throngs of adoring fans, "fluffed up" snow is not what any racer really wants.
 We have a crew of dedicated snowmobile patrollers during the race to help monitor racer progress and safety.
 This provides some necessary traffic.